99AGFDR/ICVSM-3D_CodeImplementations/README.md

 # ICVSM-3D_CodeImplementations
-The Thesis Software Codes used for the C++ implementation of the Arduino thesis project
+The Thesis Software Codes used for the Data Science implementation of the Arduino thesis project